 The Formula for Triple Exponential Moving Average in Excel

-The triple exponential moving average (TEMA) was developed to smooth expenditure oscillations, constructing it more straightforward to specify tendencies without the lag associated with standard moving averages (MA).
+The triple exponential moving average (TEMA) was developed to smooth expenditure oscillations, making it more straightforward to specify tendencies without the lag associated with standard moving averages (MA).
 It accomplishes this by handling multiple exponential moving averages (EMA) of the actual EMA and subtracting out some of the lag.

 We use triple exponential moving average TEMA like other MAs.
 It can assist in determining trend guides, indicate possible short-term trend modifications or withdrawals, and supply support or resistance.
 You can compare TEMA with the double exponential moving average (DEMA).